frconor-ebook/meditations/_posts/2025-03-21-the-annunciation.md

 A kindergarten teacher was teaching her class one time, some little girls, preparing them for First Holy Communion.
 She explained what was going to happen on their First Communion Day, and also explained to them a feast on that particular week, which was the Feast of the Annunciation.
 She told them how the angel Gabriel came down to visit Our Lady, and then baby Jesus began to grow inside Our Lady.
 He grew and grew and grew, and nine months later, on the 25th of December, He was born.

-Tthe following week, the teacher asked these little girls what was going to happen on their First Communion Day.
+The following week, the teacher asked these little girls what was going to happen on their First Communion Day.
 One little girl said: "I\'m going to receive Jesus beside me."

 The teacher said: "Beside you?
 Why not within you?"

 And she said: "Well, I don\'t want Him to grow and grow and grow."
 So the teacher had to explain that that only happened with Our Lady.

 When we receive Jesus, we receive Him spiritually, sacramentally, really, truly, and substantially, but not physically.
 And so, "the Word became flesh" (John 1:14).